FIRST YEAR – First semester (all students)

 The mark will be obtained by the weighted average of the grades obtained in the four parts that compose the exam.
 All the four parts have to be passed with a grade of at least 18.
 In case that this does not occur, the student will have to resit the exam.
 He/she will have to retake only those partial exams that were not passed or those for which the mark was refused in the first session while the other marks will be retained.

 - General principles of drug and cosmetic regulation.
 This unit focuses on the main issues regarding regulations and the distinction between the pharmaceutical and the cosmetic world and the different geographical regions (see details).

 FIRST YEAR – Second semester (all students)

 - The pillars of drug discovery and development (II).
 The course delivers information on the drug discovery and development process providing the general principles of R&D. It will be divided in sub-courses:

 (iii) In silico drug discovery and design.
 The course will illustrate the many ways we can describe, represent and visualize molecules in the computer, the importance of recognizing and understanding the concept of similarity and the physicochemical and topological descriptors.
 The students will learn the use of 3D Quantitative Structure-Activity Relationships (QSARs) approaches as an example to correlate molecular structures with their known biological endpoints.
-The In silico optimization of new molecular entities to enhance potency against the enzyme-binding site of interest will be illustrated.
+The In silico optimization of new molecular entities to enhance potency against the enzyme-binding site of interest will be illustrated (see details).